This vacation home in southern Michigan is designed as a retreat from urban living.

 Exterior materials such as clear-finish cedar siding and blue stone ensure the house will weather naturally.
-Natural zinc exterior cladding and flashing provides a contrast of materiality with the natural wood and will age gracefully with a natural patina.
+Zinc exterior cladding and flashing provides a contrast of materiality with the natural wood and will age gracefully with a natural patina.
 Low-profiled green roofs on both the main house and the guest house further engage the volumes with the landscape.
 On-site geothermal wells power in-floor radiant heat and hot water to enhance energy efficiency.
 Reclaimed wood and flooring from a local Michigan barn gives the interior a warm feel.